jhostyk/jhostyk.github.io/SeferSimilarityMap.md

 <div class="text_cell_render border-box-sizing rendered_html">
 <h3 id="Interpretation">Interpretation<a class="anchor-link" href="#Interpretation">&#182;</a></h3><ul>
 <li>Here, we ran on the full sfarim, without breaking them down into prakim.
 Many of the apocryphal texts are separate, at the top.</li>
-<li>Interestingly, Wisdom of Solomon is near Ecclesiastes.
-However, as pointed out by our colleague Ben Glass, this is actually odd because the Hebrew text we have for Wisdom of Solomon is a translation, as it was originally written in Greek.</li>
+<li>The Wisdom of Solomon is near Ecclesiastes.
+This is pretty interesting, because the Wisdom of Solomon was most likely originally written in Greek, and wasn't written by Solomon.
+Yet the Hebrew translation (written in 1885) from which we're working, is still rather similar to the Hebrew Ecclesiastes - a testament to the translator's skill.</li>
 </ul>

 </div>